Professor and Chair of Oncological Sciences and

 Chromatin Transcription, Genomics, Gene Expression

 We are interested in epigenetics and chromosome dynamics; how chromatin regulates transcription to influence processes like cell growth, development, and cancer.
-Questions addressed in our lab include: What is the state of the genome and chromosomes at the 'start' of development - how is the genome packaged and poised in germ cells (sperm and egg) to prepare for embryo development - how do chromatin changes guide gene expression and embryo development - and how is chromatin misregulated in cancer?
+Questions addressed in our lab include: What is the state of the genome and chromosomes at the 'start' of embryonic development - how is the genome packaged and poised in germ cells (sperm and egg) to prepare for embryo development - how do chromatin changes guide gene expression and embryo development - and how is chromatin misregulated in cancer?
 We approach these and other biological problems with a variety of techniques including biochemistry, genetics, and genomics.
 We address these biological problems in yeast, zebrafish, mice and human cells.

-Remodeler mechanism and regulation
+Remodeler Mechanism and Regulation

 Chromatin Programming in Germ Cells and Embryos to create ‘Totipotency’